pavittarsingh315/Project-Darkstar-Backend-Dev/Commits.md

 ## Fourteenth Commit

 1. Changed the catch portion of every try-catch in the code.
 Made the err variable have an Error type.

+## Fifteenth Commit

+1. Made it so the Swagger documentation now can have place a token into the Authorization header for request that require authentication.